 There’s good news for adults and children with cancer in the nation’s capital and beyond: MedStar Georgetown University Hospital is proud to offer proton therapy with HYPERSCAN™ technology.

-MedStar Georgetown is the first and only site to offer proton therapy in the Washington, D.C., metropolitan area—and the first one in the world to offer the latest, most precise form of proton therapy with HYPERSCAN.
+MedStar Georgetown is the most experienced site to offer proton therapy in the Washington, D.C., metropolitan area—and the first one in the world to offer the latest, most precise form of proton therapy with HYPERSCAN.

 Proton therapy can treat any tumor, anywhere in the body.
 It’s used to treat a variety of conditions, including: